Vitamin C is found in broccoli, cabbage, spinach, citrus fruits, red and green peppers, kiwi fruit, strawberries, sweet potatoes and tomatoes.

 Read more about the importance of hydration here.

 While not everyone needs to avoid gluten, some may benefit by choosing non-gluten cereal grains like rice more often, as these are more easily digested and gentler on the gut.
-The starch in rice, particularly Basmati rice, is digested and absorbed slowly, thereby providing a steady release of glucose into the blood for sustained energy.
-Rice has long been used in natural medicine to treat digestive disorders ranging from indigestion to diverticular disease (a condition affecting the large bowel or colon).
-It is also believed to relieve mild cases of diarrhoea and constipation.
+The starch in rice, particularly Basmati rice1, is digested and absorbed slowly, thereby providing a steady release of glucose into the blood for sustained energy.

 There are many health benefits associated with ginger.
-Compounds called gingerols have anti-inflammatory properties, helping reduce pain in conditions such as arthritis.
+Compounds called gingerols have anti-inflammatory properties4, helping reduce pain in conditions such as arthritis.
 Ginger root has been historically associated with helping to sooth the digestive system and stomach pains by eliminating excess gas, as well as being found to reduce symptoms of nausea and vomiting.
+The research on ginger and it’s medical use dates all the way back to 400 BC in Chinese remedies5.

 Probiotics, or 'friendly bacteria' as they are often known, help to maintain a healthy balance of so-called good and bad bacteria in our gut, This balance of microbes, also known as the gut flora, can be thrown out by a wide range of circumstances, including the use of drugs, excess alcohol, stress, disease or exposure to environmental toxins.
 When this happens it can lead to an increase in the harmful bacteria that cause ill-health.